 Edinburgh is an internationally renowned city of culture, blessed with historic buildings in which to enjoy a wide array of art and entertainment.
 For us to retain and preserve this heritage, we need to invest in our buildings to make them welcoming and accessible venues for everyone.

-We have the opportunity with the King’s transformation to open the building up to a much-wider audience, to turn the building into a vibrant, accessible arts venue where there’s lots going on, during the day and on into the evening.
-As dear is the building is now to those who can’t imagine Edinburgh without it, the King’s has the potential to be an even greater asset to the city’s cultural life.
+Through this redevelopment, we have the opportunity to make the King's Theatre add even more sparkle to Edinburgh and an even greater asset to the city's cultural life, by opening up the building to a much-wider audience, and turning the building into a vibrant, accessible arts venue where there’s lots going on, during the day and on into the evening.
+The King’s has the potential to be an even greater asset to the city’s cultural life.

-Thanks to the generous support of so many people who love the King’s, as well as grants and donations from the Scottish Government, City of Edinburgh Council, the National Lottery Heritage Fund, trusts and foundations and companies, we have raised over 90% of the costs of the project.
-You can learn more about the King’s Future and donate by visiting our website below.
+Thanks to the generous support of so many people who love the King’s, as well as grants and donations from the Scottish Government, City of Edinburgh Council, the National Lottery Heritage Fund, trusts and foundations and companies, we have raised over 95% of the costs of the project.

 “The King’s Theatre is a gem which deserves to be preserved.
 If we don’t invest in our theatres we stand to lose a vital part of Scotland’s cultural heritage and a theatre for everyone for generations to come” Brian Cox, Honorary Patron